Articles

 Of course I can customize JB to fit my needs, but suddenly I realized what I really need is just a new design.
 Although I am not a designer, I can utilize my newly learned knowledge of CSS and make it look better.
 And this is the result.

-Please feel free to give me any feedback or suggestions of this site.
+Please feel free to give me any feedback or suggestions about this site.
 I’d be glad to hear your thoughts!

 Version Control by Example